-The final selection process runs for just over two months: in the fall, from September 21st until December 1st; in the spring, from January 31st until June 1st.
-Please wait until at least two months into this period to query the journal regarding the status of your submission.
+The final selection process runs for three weeks, from December 20th until January 11th, 2014.
+Please wait until at least a month into this period to query the journal regarding the status of your submission.

 Notification of acceptance or rejection of work will be sent via e-mail for all submissions.
 An initial acknowledgement of receipt is usually sent within two days.
 If you do not receive a notification within this time, please re-send your original e-mail.